 Sl.
-No. No. At the end of the course, the student will be able to 1 Understand Significance of Business Plan and Identify Business models 2 & 3 2 Develop Marketing Plan 3 3 Develop Organisational and Operations Plan 3 4 Develop Financial Plan 3 5 Build a Business Plan Model 3
+No. At the end of the course, the student will be able to Bloom's Level 1 Understand Significance of Business Plan and Identify Business models 2 & 3 2 Develop Marketing Plan 3 3 Develop Organisational and Operations Plan 3 4 Develop Financial Plan 3 5 Build a Business Plan Model 3